Updated: Apr 14

-This process was facilitated by 'Celtic Christianity', which is a term for the form of Christianity prevalent in the British Isles in the post-Roman period that was more of a continuation of local Druidic traditions within the new Christian religion, before the imposition of the Gregorian Reforms and the subordination of local monastic orders such as the Culdees in the 12th Century.
-It is the continuation of Druidism mixed together with Christianity that means the early texts we have from the British Isles reflect the earlier Iron Age traditions perhaps more than in other parts of Europe (though still with a retrospective rather than contemporary perspective).
+This process was facilitated by 'Celtic Christianity', which is a term for the form of Christianity prevalent in the British Isles in the post-Roman period that represented an earlier form of Christianity, perhaps more syncretized with Druidic traditions, before the imposition of the Gregorian Reforms and the subordination of local monastic orders like the Culdees in the 12th Century.
+It is the continuation of pre-Christian lore, such as Irish myths, mixed together with Christianity that means the early texts we have from the British Isles reflect the earlier Iron Age traditions perhaps more than in other parts of Europe (though still with a retrospective rather than contemporary perspective).
 The Druidic traditions undoubtedly stem from earlier Bronze Age cults and perhaps even extend back to the Neolithic, though we may never know for sure.
 Either way, religion in the Iron Age (even 'Celtic Christianity') was still more decentralized than it would be during the Middle Ages.

 4. Celtic rather than Germanic culture was dominant in Western Europe (in the earlier Iron Age)